SiHeTh/COERbuoyOne/README.md

 ![COERbuoy1 logo](coerbuoyOne.png)
 # COERbuoy1 model & benchmark
+## Version 0.3 -- coerbouy.maynoothuniversity.ie
-A realistic benchmark for Wave Enegery Converter controllers
+A realistic benchmark for wave energy converter controllers

 The commands how to run python might differ between systems, and the ones presented here might not work on every machine.
 Please see https://www.python.org/ to find the correct commands for your system.